Welcome to today's edition of the Rush 24-7 podcast.

 So what is it symbolic of?

-Uh the symbolic of the Republicans not wanting to show distinctions, not wanting to draw on the differences.
+The symbolic of the Republicans not wanting to show distinctions, not wanting to draw on the differences.

-Then we haven't even gotten to what is said to be the substance of this speech tonight.
+We haven't even gotten to what is said to be the substance of this speech tonight.

-Well, well, a budget freeze.
+Well, a budget freeze.

-The guy who has spent us in the never never land calling for a budget freeze, isn't that nice?
+The guy who has spent us in the never-never land calling for a budget freeze, isn't that nice?

 The Republicans have been calling for reducing spending back to 2008 levels.